Delta-9 Drink Side Effects: What to Expect and How to Avoid Them

 The 4 Most Common Delta-9 Drink Side Effects

 Most people tolerate Delta-9 drinks perfectly well.
-When side effects do happen, they are almost always the result of consuming too much THC, drinking on an empty stomach, or mixing the drink with alcohol.
+When side effects do happen, they are almost always the result of consuming too much THC, drinking on an empty stomach, or mixing the beverage with alcohol.

-1. Anxiety and Overstimulation (“Greening Out”)
+1. Restlessness and Overstimulation (“Greening Out”)

 2. Drowsiness and Lethargy (“Couch-Lock”)